panique/mini/README.md

 Then please also have a look on ...

+#### My other project php-login

-... my other project **php-login**, a collection of 4 similar login scripts for PHP, from a super-simple one-file script with a SQLite one-file to a highly professional MVC frameworks solution.
+A collection of 4 similar login scripts for PHP, from a super-simple one-file script with a SQLite one-file to a highly professional MVC frameworks solution.
 All scripts use the most advanced hashing algorithms possible in PHP, exactly like the PHP core developers want you to use them.

-https://github.com/panique/php-login (full MVC framework) https://github.com/panique/php-login-minimal (minimal)
+https://github.com/panique/php-login (full MVC framework)

+https://github.com/panique/php-login-minimal (minimal)

 https://github.com/panique/php-login-advanced (advanced)

 https://github.com/panique/php-login-one-file (one-file)

-... my PHP and frontend blog!
+#### My PHP and frontend blog

 Lot's of non-boring development stuff and tutorials there.

 http://www.dev-metal.com